Project-Troopers/Troopers-Knowledge-Hub/overview/governing-guidelines/technical-guideline-to-the-hub.md

 ### For Windows Users

 1. You'll need Git and Obsidian software.
 To download the required applications, use the following command.
 ```
 winget install Git.Git Obsidian.Obsidian
 ```
 2. Then, you'll need to clone the hub locally so that it'll work on device.
 To do that, type the following commands.
 ```
 cd Documents
 git clone https://github.com/Project-Troopers/Troopers-Knowledge-Hub.git --progress
 ```

-_Footnotes: cd Documents will select the Documents folder on device (not on any online service) locally, and you change it to any directory._ 3.
-After cloning it on device, open Obsidian.
+*Footnotes: cd Documents will select the Documents folder on device (not on any online service) locally, and you change it to any directory.*
+3. After cloning it on device, open Obsidian.
 Then click on open a new vault.
 4. In the address bar of File Explorer, paste this directory, and then click on "Open" (or "select folder".)
 ```
 %USERPROFILE%\Documents\troopers-knowledge-hub\
 ```
 5. Then click on "Trust".
 After that, go to the settings icon near the name of the workspace, click on community plugins, enable the community plugins part.
 6. Enable the Git Plugin.
 Go to the Settings (Gear Icon) of the Git Plugin and set Hostname to any name to identify your device with.

 That's all.
 Sync has been set up!
 If you have access to edit the repository then you can automatically edit it from there itself.
 If you don't, just don't edit the text files, as it will force an commit update.

-### For iOS
-1. You will need the Obsidian app.
-Download the latest version from the App Store, but do not open it immediately.
-2. Download this zip file from Google Drive.
-It is a snapshot of the Knowledge Hub configured for Obsidian on mobile.
-3. Then